lucagi89/lucagi89/README.md

 - 👋 Hi, I’m @lucagi89
-- 👀 I’m interested in Blockchain development
+- 👀 I’m interested in Web and Blockchain development
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on amazing projects in the near future
 - 📫 You can reach me to my email address: soundex89@gmail.com